-- Do I have an expertise that people need?
+- Do I have the expertise that people need?
 Maybe you can do some consulting.

 Wherever you live, there are resources to help you and your partner budget as a couple.
 You can make use of local advisors, online classes, books, and more on your journey toward financial health in your relationship.